 The Organization, RPD, and the Tennis Coalition SF have been working since March of 2016 to upgrade the legacy tennis courts in Golden Gate Park.
 Completed in 2021, the new tennis center includes 17 tennis courts, an expanded clubhouse, a garden and patio, and lighting to allow for 20,000 additional hours of annual play.
-During 2020, the Organization, through its partnership with Tennis Coalition SF, recognized \$3,101,965 in revenue from grants and contributions and incurred expenses of \$12,408,882 for the tennis center.
+The Tennis Coalition project was concluded during 2021.
+During 2021, the Organization, through its partnership with Tennis Coalition SF, recognized \$321,094 in revenue and incurred expenses of \$6,275,354 for the tennis center.
+The majority of expenses incurred during 2021 for the tennis center were covered by drawdowns on the line of credit (see Note 8).